Millions of people from different corners of the world have come during the war on our territory.

 Arras is a central location for exploring our history.

 - Official website French centenary mission : www.centenaire.org

 - English website : www.1914.org/news

-Remembrance Trails of the Great War in Northern France allow to discover and understand through four thematic routes, 36 major sites, a page on our international history.
+Remembrance Trails of the Great War in Northern France allowed to discover and understood through four thematic routes, 36 major sites, a page on our international history.

 Selection and web addresses :

 - In Flanders Fields Museum à Ypres : www.inflandersfields.be

 - VC Corner Australian Cemetery and Memorial Fromelle : http://paysdeweppes.free.fr/

 - Nécropole nationale de Notre-Dame-de-Lorette - Ablain-Saint-Nazaire : www.tourism-lenslievin.co.uk/

 - The Canadian National Vimy Memorial : www.vac-acc.gc.ca/